lammps/lammps/doc/src/fix_ave_grid.rst

 For access by other commands, the name of the single grid produced by this fix is "grid".
-The names of its two per-grid datums are "data" for the per-grid array and "count" for the per-grid vector.
-Both datums can be accessed by various :doc:`output commands
+The names of its two per-grid datums are "data" for the per-grid array and "count" for the per-grid vector (if using per-atom values).
+Both datums can be accessed by various :doc:`output commands <Howto_output>`.
-<Howto_output>`.

 In per-atom mode, the per-grid array values calculated by this fix are treated as "intensive", since they are typically already normalized by